MajidHaghparast/MSE/resources/readme.md

 # **Resources**
-📌 *Here I will provide a comprehensive list of useful resources*
+📌 *Here I will provide a comprehensive list of useful resources for this course*